Collaborative robot, Industrial robot, Baxter robot, Sawyer robot cons, pros and uses

 Sawyer offers a high-resolution force control, due to sensitive torque sensors embedded into every joint, Sawyer’s built-in force sensing enables you to control force where delicate part insertion is critical, or enables you to use force feedback in tasks where you need to verify that parts are seated properly, Sawyer is inherently safe, It is designed to work alongside the people.

-Sawyer has a compliant arm design that is floppy and inaccurate, It offers unproven durability, it offers a few use cases, It has many plastic parts, It has limited usefulness of on arm buttons, It may need covering to prevent accidental use, It has a limited usefulness of “face” screen, It is more expensive than similar machines.
+Sawyer has a compliant arm design that is floppy and inaccurate, It offers unproven durability, it offers a few use cases, It has many plastic parts, It has limited usefulness of on arm buttons, It may need covering to prevent accidental use, It has limited usefulness of “face” screen, It is more expensive than similar machines.